Asia-Chavez/Data-Science-Projects/Modeling_Car_Insurance_Outcomes/ReadMe.md

 - Split data into train and test sets

 3. Feature Evaluation
-- Trained multiple single-feature models, each using one column at a time - Logistic Regression, Decision Tree, Random Forest, Support Vector Machine
+- Trained multiple single-feature models, each using one feature at a time - Logistic Regression, Decision Tree, Random Forest, Support Vector Machine
 - Computed accuracy for each model on the test set

 4. Model Selection